 What Does a Mixer Do?

-As the name suggests, an audio mixer mixes sound.
-It is the central hub where audio signals from all sources and fused and mixed.
+As the name suggests, an audio mixer will mix, balance, and combine different sounds.
+It is the central hub where audio signals from all sources are fused and mixed.
 It can also add ambiance and effects if you want to add it.

 A mixer is also where EQ and stereo imaging are balanced, and the output is transmitted to the speakers via the mixer.

-The mixer is usually used in podcasting to change the quality and the levels of sound signals.
+The mixer is usually used in podcasting to change the quality and the level of sound signals.
+It is also used to record multiple sound sources (multiple guests on the podcast) at the same time.

 Sometimes it is called an audio mixer, a soundboard, or a mixing console.
 Using this device is perhaps the most effective way to mix or route different sound signals as well as change the dynamics and timbers of the audio.